jdwilson4/Intro-Data-Science/Lectures/Week1.md

-# Week 1: Intro to R, RStudio, and the Basics of Git and GitHub
+# Week 1: Intro to R and RStudio

 By **James D. Wilson**

-In this first week, we will cover the basics of R, RStudio, and github.
+In this first week, we will cover the basics of R and RStudio.
 We will start with installation and go through basic commands that will be useful throughout this course.

 #Part I: R and RStudio